CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/manufacturing/pick-receipt.md

 ## Multiple Manufacturing Orders on Pick Receipt Warning

 Currently, a Pick Receipt can include up to five Manufacturing Orders.
-While it is possible to extend this number slightly by modifying ProcessForce translations (e.g., changing Based on **Manufacturing Order** to **Based on MOR**), it is not recommended to include more than five Manufacturing Orders due to:
+While it is possible to extend this number slightly by modifying CompuTec ProcessForce translations (e.g., changing Based on **Manufacturing Order** to **Based on MOR**), it is not recommended to include more than five Manufacturing Orders due to:

 - **System Locking**: Large transactions may temporarily lock the production system, affecting other users.
 - **Execution Time**: Processing a high volume of Manufacturing Order lines increases execution time significantly due to SAP DI API speed limitations.